-As of March 2020, the FDA issued an emergency use authorization (EUA) for three vaccines against the virus that causes COVID-19.
-The FDA issued an EUA for the Pfizer COVID-19 vaccine in December 2020.
-Finding safe and effective vaccines is critical to protecting families and ending the pandemic.
-This study aims to evaluate whether an investigational vaccine candidate, created by Pfizer/BioNTech, is effective in preventing COVID-19 disease.
+This study aimed to evaluate whether an investigational vaccine candidate, created by Pfizer/BioNTech, was effective in preventing COVID-19 disease.
 Globally, more than 44,000 people at over 150 sites around the world volunteered for this study, including 463 Native American people.
-The Johns Hopkins Center for American Indian Health joined the study in September and 277 people volunteered to participate.
-Study participants will continue to be followed for up to two years after enrollment.
+The Johns Hopkins Center for Indigenous Health (JHCIH) joined the study in September and 277 people volunteered to participate at locations in the Navajo Nation and White Mountain Apache tribal lands.
+Study participants were followed for up to two years after enrollment.

 About the vaccine

-The severity of this global COVID-19 crisis has led to an unprecedented investment in vaccine development.
-While this process is moving quickly, it’s important to know that no steps are being skipped.
+The severity of this global COVID-19 crisis led to an unprecedented investment in vaccine development.
+While this process moved quickly, it’s important to know that no steps were skipped.

 About the study

 During pandemic response efforts in spring and summer of 2020, many Navajo and White Mountain Apache community members expressed interest in having the opportunity to participate in ongoing COVID-19 vaccine trials.
 Following consultation with healthcare providers, elders, and other community leaders, this study was submitted to the Navajo Nation Human Research Review Board (NNHRRB) and Indian Health Service Institutional Review Board (NIRB).
 The NNHRRB and NIRB reviewed and approved this study, as did the Johns Hopkins Institutional Review Board.